 What’s the difference between ETFs and mutual funds?

 ETFs are actively traded on stock exchanges with intraday pricing, whereas mutual funds are purchased directly from the issuer at the end of the trading day.
-ETFs have low minimum investment requirements, e.g., the cost of one share, but mutual funds typically have a fixed dollar investment requirement, such as $3,000.
+ETFs have low minimum investment requirements (e.g., the cost of one share), whereas mutual funds typically have a fixed dollar investment requirement, such as $3,000.

-While no-load mutual funds typically have no commissions for purchase or sale, they typically have higher maintenance, up to 3% per year, compared to passive ETF fees of 0% to 1%.
+While no-load mutual funds typically have no purchase or sale commissions, they often have higher maintenance fees, up to 3% per year, compared to passive ETF fees of 0% to 1%.

 ETFs vs. Mutual Funds vs. Index Funds